BioJulia/PopGen.jl/README.md

 ##### Arch Linux users:

-- recommended to install official Julia binaries from the AUR, which includes a correctly bundled `Arpack`
+- recommended to install official Julia binaries from the AUR (`julia-bin`), which includes a correctly bundled `Arpack`
 - if Julia was compiled from source: install `julia-arpack` from the AUR and make sure to delete `~/.julia/packages/Arpack` if it exists.
 That *should* fix things, but sometimes it still acts up.

 Feel free to play around with the test data `nancycats` and `gulfsharks`!